Seagate/cortx-motr/doc/HLD-Data-Integrity.md

 ![image](./Images/DI06.png)
 ## II.
 Motr Server Write Path
-### II.1 GOB => COB
+### II.1 Global Object => Component Object
-Every Motr object is identified by FID also known as GOB (Global Object) FID and its stripe on devices are identified as COB (Component Object) FID.
+Every Motr object is identified by FID also known as Global Object FID and its stripe on devices are identified as Component Object FID.

-COB FID is derived from GOB FID by adding Device ID to the GOB FID.
+Component Object FID is derived from Global Object FID by adding Device ID to the Global Object FID.

 ```c
 // Logical representation